stg-tud/daimpl-2025-testing/README.md

   shrink p prop map := shrinkPt p prop map
 ```
 Now when we define a property using `Pt` we can just pass the property to `leanCheck` and Lean's instance search will automatically find the corresponding implementation just like for the basic types.
 For more details you can take a look at the examples in `Leancheck\examples\Examples.lean` and `Leancheck\examples\CustomStructureExample.lean`.
 Both can also be executed by running the commands `lake exe Examples prop`, `lake exe Examples lambda`, `lake exe Examples --` or `lake exe CustomStructureExample`.
-All the tests are in `Leancheck\tests\Tests.lean` can be executed by running the command `lake test`.
+All the tests are in `Leancheck\tests\Tests.lean` and can be executed by running the command `lake test`.

 ## About the Development Process